JohnnySusp/LegalFedLLM/README.md

 LegalFedLLM is a protocol-first implementation of a FedMKT-centered architecture for bidirectional knowledge transfer between heterogeneous language models.

-The repository now contains two connected layers:
+The repository now contains three connected pieces:

-1. a complete deterministic Step-0 control plane using mock FedMKT knowledge; and
+1. a deterministic Step-0 control plane using mock FedMKT knowledge;
-2. a real shared-reference-dataset boundary with canonical JSONL data, signed dataset identity, Coordinator-owned round snapshots, selected-Client download, Client verification and caching, and Host verification of both reference and validation data.
+2. a real generic shared-reference-dataset boundary with canonical JSONL data, semantic dataset identity, Coordinator-owned round snapshots, selected-Client download, Client verification and caching, and Host verification of both reference and validation data; and
+3. a deterministic source-specific importer for the pinned 2012 Greek Law Digest thesis copy, producing canonical LegalFedLLM Q&A records for the selected printed-page range.

 The default execution path remains mock-first.
 No model download, GPU, Ollama installation, FATE-Flow deployment, or live public server is required to test the current implementation.

+The GLD importer is offline tooling.
+The copyrighted source PDF and generated derivatives remain under the Git-ignored `data/` tree and are not part of the runtime repository.

 ## Current development snapshot